pfreyp/SC17_Developer_Lab/Setup.md

 ## Configure the Xilinx SDAccel environment and load the workshop files

 * Open a terminal window
-* Double click on the Chromium browser icon, it open to the Lab instructions (if a "keyring" popup comes up, click Cancel).
+* Double click on the Chromium browser icon, it opens to the Lab instructions (if a "keyring" popup comes up, click **Cancel**).
 We suggest you **perform all your copy-paste from instructions to shell within the RDP session** to avoid issues.

 * In a **shell**, execute the following commands to setup the SDAccel environment and get the necessary files (copy-paste the whole block of commands below in the shell if you'd like)
 ```